-2) Lens is exposed to pocket dust and icky-finger-dirt and we ignore this, because we are, after all, used to crappy images, as we groove in the euphoria of instant sRGB gratification.
+2) Lens is exposed to pocket dust and icky-finger-dirt and we ignore this, because, by now in 2017, we are used to crappy digital images, as we groove in the euphoria of instant sRGB gratification.

 3) Lens location.
 Soo convenient for the engineers, soo annoying for consumers.
-We are used to lenses being in the center, off center just throws us off.
+Finger photo bomb anyone?
+We are used to lenses being in the center of proper cameras, off center is just numbskullian at best.
+While trying to protect the phone from certain peril, we cover the so called lens.
 This feature also enables Step Five.
-It is a gateway flaw for mishandling addiction.
+It is a gateway flaw for enabling klutzophilia addiction syndromes.

 4) Auto ISO.
-Sensor size is about 1/4 inch square (see feature photo for scale) Indoors and at night this leads to blurry and noisy photos.
-The minute you walk out of a good bright light situation, into a darker one, your iPhone will yank up your ISO, slow down your shutter and poo all over your image file.
+Sensor size.
+Two Steps on ONE!
+The sensoretre is about 1/4 inch square (see Creature Feature photo for scale).
+Pause.
+Indoors and at night this leads to blurry and noisy photos.
+The minute you walk out of a good bright light situation, into a darker one, your iPhone will jack up your ISO, retard (yes, I used the R word! –Appropriately in this case) your exposure window and poo all over your image file.
 The visually illiterate do not seem to mind; Auto ISO high noise is the new opiate of the masses.
-Shameful abdication of details.
+Shameful abdication of clarity, acuity and detail.

 5) Ergonomic Nightmare.
 Rather difficult (and I am being kind here) to shoot with one hand and not drop it.
-Hold, compose, focus, and try to press.
-Screen replacement anyone?
+Hold, compose, focus, adjust exposure slider, and just try to shoot… Screen replacement anyone?
 See Step Three.

 6) Permanently fixed aperture of F/2.2.
 Where do I start on this photo optical mishegoss?
 The Holy Trinity of Photography, ISO, APERTURE, and SHUTTER is cruelly maimed here by presumptive hardware know-it-alls.
 With no aperture choice your depth of field options go away, forever.
 Camera virtuosity licks clean the plates of point-n-shoot comfort food.